LiNuXM4IIU/Inxtagram/README.md

 # Inxtagram
  HACK INSTAGRAM!

-A phishing tool purely for instagram in which you can set custom login link!
+A phishing tool purely for instagram in which you can set custom link to redirect login button .

-# Usage:
+# Usage: !
+Kali / Termux

 *warning- pip should be of latest version*